 Slimani – What saddened me were middle-class women who chose freedom at 20-25 years.
 They decided, when it was not in their upbringing to do so, to have a sexuality, lovers, to study, to work.
 Then around the age of 30-35 they regretted it, saying, “I won’t be able to marry or live in my neighborhood because people know that I have had relationships.”
 Female emancipation, when not supported by the State or the surrounding culture, has no real foundation.
 It must be supported by others.
 You cannot live it alone.

 What really struck me is the immense solitude of these women who back off after choosing freedom, to have their hymen re-sewn, to veil themselves, or to lie.
 I find it very sad, 35-year-old women who pretend to be virgins, who mimic virginity with men in the hope they will marry them.
 To push people to this attitude is sad and dangerous for our societies.
 The State has everything to gain by having citizens capable of emancipation.

-Juliet in Paris asks – What is the advantage or benefit of having subjugated women in a so-called modern society?
-In what way is this productive or of any value to children, families in general and society at large?
+Juliet in Paris asks – What is the advantage or benefit of having subjugated women in society, any society?
+In what way is this of any value to children, families in general and society at large?
 Boys and girls need to see positive role models.